andrew/ultimate-awesome/README.md

 - [awesome-osu](https://github.com/osu-translate-zh/awesome-osu) - 😎A curated list of awesome osu resource.
 - [awesome-metamask-snaps](https://github.com/piotr-roslaniec/awesome-metamask-snaps) - A curated list of awesome MetaMask Snaps related resources.
 - [awesome-spanner](https://github.com/rakyll/awesome-spanner) - A curated list of awesome Google Cloud Spanner references, tools, libraries and more.
-- [awesome-llms-txt](https://github.com/secretiveshell/awesome-llms-txt) - This list contains an index of llms.txt files hosted on various websites, to used as seed data.
 - [awesome-azure-static-web-apps](https://github.com/staticwebdev/awesome-azure-static-web-apps) - Curated list of resources for Azure Static Web Apps.
 - [typophilia](https://github.com/subidit/typophilia) - 💝 Trivia about typefaces. .
 - [gamedev-free-resources](https://github.com/teamgravitydev/gamedev-free-resources) - This repository offers free assets for game developers, including 2D and 3D art, sound effects, music, and more, all at no cost. .
 - [awesome-defi-product-management](https://github.com/0xvadym/awesome-defi-product-management) - A curated list of DeFi product management resources .
 - [awesome-pinns](https://github.com/AI-in-Transportation-Lab/awesome-pinns) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on Physics-Informed Machine Learning (PIML) and Physics-Informed Neural Networks (PINNs).
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
-- [awesome-alternatives](https://github.com/flick9000/awesome-alternatives) - A curated list of free and open-source alternatives to common proprietary software.
 - [awesome-auto-alignment](https://github.com/icip-cas/awesome-auto-alignment) - Collection of papers for scalable automated alignment.
 - [awesome-risc0](https://github.com/inversebrah/awesome-risc0) - A community-maintained curated list of awesome resources of RISC Zero.
 - [podcasts](https://github.com/linsa-io/podcasts) - Awesome Podcasts.